Synthesized-Isotropic Narrowband Channel Parameter Extraction from Angle-Resolved Wideband Channel Measurements: Evaluations

 For a given antenna HPBW setting, we first construct the discrete scan grids in delay and angle, and generate a clustered multipath channel realization according to \eqref{eq:sv_power_decay}--\eqref{eq:sv_angle_offsets}.
 Using the resulting MPC parameters $\{ \tau_l, \theta_{\T,l}, \phi_{\T,l}, \theta_{\R, l}, \phi_{\R, l}, \gamma_l\}_{l=1}^{L}$, we synthesize the angle-resolved wideband measurement by sampling the multi-dimensional channel response on the prescribed scan grid, consistent with the response model in \eqref{eq:hmodel_scalar}--\eqref{eq:resfunc}.

-Fig.~\ref{fig:Spectra} shows representative synthesized angular power spectra obtained from the angle-resolved measurement under different antenna HPBWs (with identical HPBWs in Co-El and Az at both Tx and Rx).
-For narrow beams (e.g., ${\rm HPBW}=15^\circ$), the spectrum exhibits sharp angular selectivity and limited leakage to adjacent bins.
+Fig.~\ref{fig:Spectra} shows representative synthesized green{(R2-1)}{}{}cyan{(R3-1)}{angular power spectra obtained from the angle-resolved measurement under different antenna HPBWs (with identical HPBWs in Co-El and Az at both Tx and Rx).}{PDP and angular power spectra (APS) obtained from the same underlying multipath channel realization under different antenna HPBWs (with identical HPBWs in Co-El and Az at both Tx and Rx).
+The purpose of this figure is to illustrate that the observed synthesized responses vary with antenna beamwidth even when the underlying channel is identical.} For narrow beams (e.g., ${\rm HPBW}=15^\circ$), the spectrum exhibits sharp angular selectivity and limited leakage to adjacent bins.
 As the HPBW increases (e.g., ${\rm HPBW}=30^\circ$ and $60^\circ$), the beam overlap and sidelobe leakage increase, causing the observed spectrum to broaden and the per-bin power to be redistributed over a wider angular region even for the same underlying channel realization.
 In the isotropic case, the spectrum approaches a flat response reflecting isotropic reception on the scan grid.
 These examples visualize why simple power summation over scan angles is biased without compensating for the overlap effect, motivating the correction in \eqref{eq:Pc_hat}.

-To evaluate the synthesized-isotropic received power, we form the multi-dimensional power vector by taking the element-wise squared magnitude of the synthesized MDCIR samples.
-Here, for each HPBW setting, we generated 1,000 independent channel realizations.
+green{(R2-1)}{}{}cyan{(R3-3)}{To evaluate the synthesized-isotropic received power, we form the multi-dimensional power vector by taking the element-wise squared magnitude of the synthesized MDCIR samples.}{To evaluate the accuracy of the proposed method in simulation, we form the multi-dimensional power vector by taking the element-wise squared magnitude of the synthesized MDCIR samples and then compare the estimated synthesized channel power with the true channel power obtained from the generated multipath components.} Here, for each HPBW setting, we generated 1,000 independent channel realizations.
 For each realization, we performed 100 trials by applying i.i.d.\ random phases to all MPCs to enforce the US assumption, and the reported results are averaged over trials.
 The synthesized omnidirectional channel power is then estimated by summing over the scan grid and compensating for beam overlap using the beam-accumulation factor as

 where $\zeta$ is computed on the same discrete scan grid using the adopted Gaussian beam model.
 We evaluate two compensation variants: (i) the on-grid (bin-centered) accumulation factor $\zeta$, and (ii) the within-bin averaged factor $\bar{\zeta}$ that accounts for off-grid directions (scalloping).
 For each HPBW value, the estimation error is evaluated in dB as